faspen/holbertonschool-higher_level_programming/README.md

 We learned bare-bones concepts from this project, whether it was learning how to print an sentence or finding the factorial of a given number.
 Later, we would go on to learn how to use javascript with web dev elements.

+## Biggest Challenges

+By far, it was installing pip packages.
+All sorts of issues would be encountered while installing, whether it was pip itself needing an update or the package being depracated.
+Another was the version of python we used.
+We used python 3.5, a version that's quite old.
+If we wanted to experiment with different libraries that required a more recent version of the language, we had to code elsewhere.

 ## Creator

 Finn Aspenson